 $6950?!
 For a Jetta with over 183,000 miles on it?!
 Volkswagens aren't exactly known for their reliability so we're talking about a serious sum of money for a car that has three wheels in the junkyard already!
 The really scary part is, this car isn't even over-priced according to KellyBlueBook.com.

 Let's take a closer look at a specific example of new versus used.
 For sake of argument, let's say you've decided you want Honda Civic LX with a manual transmission.
 We'll compare one that's three years old to one that's brand new.
-Let's also say that you're going to keep either car for five years.
+Let's also say that you're going to keep either car for five years.- Car companies and dealerships have too much capacity and they are desperate to sell you a new car.
+This means you can get thousands off of MSRP.

 Right now you can walk in to Walser Honda in Burnsville, Minnesota, and buy this car brand new for $15,665.
 That's $2500 off.
 Walser is one of these haggle-free places so you won't have to negotiate for that price either.
 Put in a little effort at one the the haggle dealerships and you should get $3000 or more off right now.
 This shouldn't be too hard either.
 After a quick exchange about a month ago I got a dealership to offer me $3000 off when Walser was only offering $2000 off.
 Add it tax and registration and you should be out the door for less than $16,500.